Sunday River Ski & Snowboard Club

 AMENDED AND RESTATED BYLAWS OF

-SUNDAY RIVER SKI & SNOWBOARD CLUB
+SUNDAY RIVER SKI CLUB

 ARTICLE I